lingyi-owl/jena_workshop/_episodes/50-introduction.md

 ## Compositional data and analysis

+Compositionality
+- Definition: a D-part composition is positive real vector of D components describing the parts of some whole.
+It only carries relative information between the parts.
+- Three principles of compositional data (analysis)
+  - Scale invariance
+  - Permutation invariance
+  - Subcompositional coherence

 #### Reading:
 - Microbiome Datasets Are Compositional: And This Is Not Optional ([Gregory B. Gloor et al fmicb 2017](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full))
 - A field guide for the compositional analysis of any-omics data ([Thomas P Quinn et al GigaScience 2019](https://pubmed.ncbi.nlm.nih.gov/31544212/))